mcabbott/AxisKeys.jl/README.md

 The larger goal is roughly to divide up the functionality of [AxisArrays.jl](https://github.com/JuliaArrays/AxisArrays.jl) among smaller packages.
 -->
-* See [test/speed.jl](test/speed.jl) for some numbers / comparisons;
+* See [docs/repl.jl](docs/repl.jl) for some usage examples, showing pretty printing.
-  keyword indexing is not as fast as one could hope.
+  And see [docs/speed.jl](docs/speed.jl) for some numbers, and comparisons to other packages.

 * It tries to support the [Tables.jl](https://github.com/JuliaData/Tables.jl) interface, for example `DataFrame(Tables.rows(C))` has column names `[:obs, :time, :value]`.